JibAb96/Luxe-Hotel/README.md

     - Select "Remember me" for easier access on future logins.
     - Reset their password if forgotten through a quick link.
     - Show the passowrd to check for errors.
-    - Access their profile page
+    - Access their profile page.
-    - View, update or delete their profile information
+    - View, update or delete their profile information.
-    - Review their room reservations(if any)
+    - Review their room reservations(if any).
-    - Update or cancel room reservations as needed
+    - Update or cancel room reservations as needed.

 ![Luxe Hotel login page screenshot](/frontend/src/docs-images/Luxe-Hotel-Login-Page.png)
 #### User Profile Page